powerpak/pathospot-compare/README.md

 You should see the bash prompt `admin@ip-...:/vagrant$`, and may proceed to [**Usage**](#usage) below.

-The next time you want to use the pipeline in this VM, you won't need to start all over again; simply `logout` of your VM and use `vagrant halt` and `vagrant up; vagrant ssh` to pick up where you left off.
+The next time you want to use the pipeline in this VM, you won't need to start all over again; simply `logout` of your VM and `vagrant halt` to exit, and `vagrant up; vagrant ssh` to pick up where you left off.
 (To delete all traces of the VM from AWS, use `vagrant destroy`.)

 ### Minerva (Mount Sinai users only)